vdhkcheems/vdhkcheems/README.md

 😁This is vdhkcheems, I am a first year undergrad student.

-👨‍💻Member of GDSC-NSUT, Codechef-NSUT Chapter and NSUT.AI all in ML department
+👨‍🎓Member of GDSC-NSUT, Codechef-NSUT Chapter and NSUT.AI all in ML department

 📚I'm currently doing the MIT Python 6.0001 and Machine learning Course by Andrew NG of Stanford University.